mwyzhao/mainpage/content/_index.md

 +++
 title = "Aorlnn"
-description = "Starting from scratch - a showcase of a few projects I'm working on." theme_version = '2.8.2'
+description = "Starting from scratch - some things I'm working on." theme_version = '2.8.2'
 +++